The Range Rover line-up always needed a credible mid-sized contender. With this Velar model, it now has one. Jonathan Crouch looks at what's on offer.

 The Velar is instantly recognisable as a Range Rover, the floating roof and clamshell bonnet providing clear references to its lineage and visually reinforcing the class-leading all-terrain capability for which all the brand's models are renowned.
 The large wheels - up to 22-inches in diameter - help to define the smart silhouette while a the short front overhang and super-slim full-LED headlights play their part in minimising visual weight.
 Hi-tech Matrix-Laser LED headlights are optional.
 A long 2,874mm wheelbase enhances the car's visual length and this contributes to the creation of a much more spacious cabin than can be offered by this model's cheaper, smaller Evoque stablemate.
 There's a much bigger 558-litre boot too and the versatility of a 40:20:40 split-folding rear bench..
 Mirroring the taut, uncluttered exterior design, the Velar's precision-crafted interior matches the high standards set by premium German SUV rivals.
 You sit in what the brand calls a 'Sports-Command' position on front seats that balance performance-oriented design and support with opulent comfort, and offer up to 20-way adjustment and heating, cooling and massage functions.
 In the centre of the dash sit the two high-definition 10-inch touchscreens of a 'Touch Pro Duo' infotainment system that's overseen by two multi-function rotary controllers.
 Nearby, the rotary transmission controller rises silently from the centre console on start-up.
 In front of the driver, the instrument binnacle houses twin-analogue dials with a 5-inch TFT display between them, or, as standard from SE specification and above, a 12.3-inch Interactive Driver Display.

 The Velar is aimed at the upper end of the mid-sized luxury SUV market.
 In other words, it targets the £50,000 price bracket where upper-spec versions of cars like Audi's Q5 and Mercedes' GLC attempt to do battle with desirable sporting contenders like Porsche's Macan and BMW's X6.
-Trim-wise, the Velar and Velar R-Dynamic model range includes Standard, S, SE or H variants.
+Prices start at around £45,000 and range up to around £85,000.
+Trim-wise, the Velar and Velar R-Dynamic model range includes Standard, 'S', 'SE', 'R-Dynamic' and 'HSE' variants.
 A key showroom selling point will be the new 'Touch Pro Duo' centre-dash infotainment system, the full version of which is standard providing you avoid entry-level trim and is designed to keep you fully connected, its 'Micro SIM 4G' connectivity enabling a host of features, functions and location-based services that should make every journey easier, more enjoyable and more relaxing.
 For example, there's an online search system that helps you find difficult destinations, and the system can also tell you if you have enough fuel to complete the journey you're on.
 As you'd expect, the options list is littered with high-end options.
 The gesture-controlled power tailgate, for example, makes loading bulky or heavy objects into the luggage compartment easier and more convenient.
 Another innovative feature designed to make life easier is Land Rover's 'Activity Key' - a waterproof, shockproof wristband with integrated transponder - which allows customers to enjoy sports and outdoor pursuits such as running, cycling or kayaking without having to carry the standard key fob.

 Since the introduction of its 'Ingenium' engine technology, Land Rover's smaller products have been amongst the class-leaders in the SUV sector when it comes to efficiency.
 Predictably, the Velar continues that formline.
 The base 180PS 2.0-litre diesel engine manages a very creditable 52.5mpg on the combined cycle and 142g/km of CO2, not bad considering the weight of the car and its standard 4WD system.
 The twin-turbo 240PS version of this unit manages 48.7mpg and 154g/km of CO2.
 Even the 300PS 3.0-litre V6 diesel manages 44.1mpg and 167g/km.
 Diesel though, is getting a bad press these days and Land Rover is aware that in future, t needs to offer a stronger line-up of affordable petrol units.
 Like the 2.0-litre Ingenium units featured here.
 The 250PS version of this powerplant manages 37.2mpg on the combined cycle and 173g/km of CO2.
 Of course, you can't expect anything like that level of efficiency from the top 3.0 V6 380PS supercharged petrol unit.
 Here, 30.1mpg is possible on the combined cycle, along with 214g/km of CO2.
 Helping these figures is this Velar's 'Lightweight Aluminium Architecture'-inspired body.
 And the efficient eight-speed ZF automatic transmission which features what the brand calls 'an integral pendulum damper'.
 This device dramatically reduces the booming and vibration typically experienced when running in high gears at low engine speeds, and therefore contributes to Velar's low fuel consumption.